Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Frozen Sick.md

 Verla’s quarters are at the back of the cabin.
 When the characters gain access to this area, read:

-The figure in the bed is the unfortunate Verla Pelc, who was infected with frigid woe by Urgon Wenth’s Aeorian relics.
-Her symptoms appeared a few weeks after the shop was robbed, but the reclusive elf never told anyone about them.
+The figure in the bed is the unfortunate Verla Pelc, who was infected with frigid woe by Urgon Wenth’s [[Aeor|Aeorian]] relics.
+Her symptoms appeared a few weeks after the shop was robbed, but the reclusive [[Elves|elf]] never told anyone about them.

 Questioning any of the bandits can turn up solid leads that can take the characters to Croaker Cave, or back to Tulgi’s cabin if there are other questions the dwarf has yet to answer.
 If they were unable to question the bandits, you can have one of the bandits carrying orders from Hulil that point toward the Croaker Cave hideout.